 Levi did most of the rowing, since I proved to be really uncoordinated at it (so weird — I can usually pick up things pretty easily, but alas…).
 But the kids enjoyed pitching in on the rowing, too.
 Since we only rented the boat for an hour, we didn’t go too far down the river, but what we did experience was thoroughly enjoyable.
 Next time, though, we’ll probably opt for double kayaks and rent them for the day, so we can do even more exploring.

-Fletcher’s Cove is located at 4940 Canal Road NW.
-I highly recommend the bike ride there, but if you drive, you can find directions here.
+Fletcher’s Boathouse is located at 4940 Canal Road NW.
+I highly recommend the bike ride there, but if you drive, there is parking available in a large lot there.